nocomments

 Depending on what happened during your arrest, you will then either be released or charged with a crime.

-When you’re arrested, the cops have to:
+When you’re arrested, the police have to:

-• First, they identify themselves as cops.
+• First, they identify themselves as law enforcement.

 • Then, inform you that you are being detained.